amirRamirfatahi/mytail/SPECIFICATIONS.md

    A component that makes sure the host machine is not overwhelmed even if the load on the server is high.
 2. Http Server:
    Responsible for serving requests

+### 5. Security Considerations

+The current version of Mytail is limiting the possibilty of "keywords" you can look for in the logs to make sure it's maintaining high security.
+If the limitation are not acceptable at any point in time and changes are being made, a more proper sanitization must also be put in place.